mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

         * `prefix`

           The name to put at the start of the VIP.
 For example, `http` will result in a VIP hostname of `http.<servicename>.l4lb.thisdcos.directory`.
-As this implies, VIP names are on a per-service bases, not per-podtype.
+By default, the parent port's name is used.

     * `health-check`